roooff/School/README.md

 # School
-All projects, solutions and problems from school
+All projects, solutions and problems from school and my solutions